patternfly-labs/react-table-batteries/packages/module/src/OLD_DOCS.md

 Items can be selected with checkboxes on each row or with a bulk select control that provides actions like "select all", "select none" and "select page".
 The list of selected item ids in state can be used to perform bulk actions like Delete.

 > ⚠️ TECH DEBT NOTE: Currently, selection state has not yet been refactored to be a part of the table-controls pattern and we are still relying on [the old `useSelectionState` from lib-ui](https://migtools.github.io/lib-ui/?path=/docs/hooks-useselectionstate--checkboxes) which dates back to older migtools projects.
-The return value of this legacy `useSelectionState` is required by `useTableControlProps`.
+The return value of this legacy `useSelectionState` is required by `useTablePropHelpers`.
 Mike is working on a refactor to bring selection state hooks into this directory.